Hakasum/HebrewTranslator/README.md

 # Hebrew Translator API

-A local REST API for translating English text to Hebrew using Argos Translate.
+A local REST API for translating English text to Hebrew using HuggingFace Transformers with the Helsinki-NLP MarianMT model.
 The API uses Flask and provides a simple POST endpoint for translation requests.

 ## Features